Placement Test Information

 It depends on your major and college.

-- All science and engineering majors should take the Math ALEKS test even if they have AP scores coming.
+- All science and engineering majors should take the in-person Department Math placement test, even if they have AP scores coming.

-- All students in the Franklin College of Arts and Sciences, the Grady College of Journalism and Mass Communication, or the School of Public and International Affairs who wish to continue the language they studied in high school should take the foreign language placement test for the language of their choice.
-Franklin College requires foreign language through the third semester, and you may be able to exempt some or all of this requirement by testing.
+- All students in the Franklin College of Arts and Sciences who wish to continue the language they studied in high school, and took three or more years of that language in high school or spoke the language at home, should take the foreign language placement test for the language of their choice..

 - Very few students exempt ENGL 1101 through the English Placement test.
 For this reason, if you have limited time, we don't normally recommend this test.
 Also, most majors can wait to take ENGL 1101 or 1102 until second semester, so there's not a lot of pressure to take ENGL right away.